johancodes/churn-model/README.md

 Additional Notes:
 - This is a Logistic Regression Model app that receives fresh data and outputs a prediction.
 - Test the endpoint on your machine; download app.py and the two .pkl files.
+- Test input data can be found in churn-model-development > model_creation.py file.